horeilly1101/deriv/README.md

 ## Notes

+- The entirety of the project was built using the Composite Design Pattern.
 - Dependencies are handled with Maven.
 - All code was written in IntelliJ IDEA.
 - +96% of the lines of code in expression are covered by unit tests.